-Any visiting speakers to the school should comply with the Policy on relationship and sex education.
-All sessions run by a visiting speaker will always be attended by a teacher familiar with the policy.
+Any visiting speakers to the school should comply with the Policy on Relationships, Sex and Health Education and have a clear understanding of how safeguarding reports should be dealt with in line with the school's Safeguarding Policy.
+All sessions run by a visiting speaker will always be attended by a teacher familiar with these policies.